SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

 Comparing against the .drone.yml file, you can see that Drone created a new pipeline(boringly titled &#8220;default&#8221; consisting of 5 stages:

   * clone stage for cloning the repo.
-Although this isn&#8217;t listed in the .drone.yml file, Drone by default supports git and automatically adds the clone stage as the first stage
+Although this isn't listed in the .drone.yml file, Drone by default supports git and automatically adds the clone stage as the first stage
   * Build stage for building the Docker image and tagging it with the SHA of the commit.
   * Analyze stage for submitting the built Docker image to Anchore for image and vulnerability analysis
   * Policy Check stage for evaluating the Docker image and validating whether the image is good to deploy or not.
-In my earlier post I&#8217;d mentioned that creating and editing policies is a pain &#8211; but recently, Anchore has released a <a href="https://anchore.com/blog/introducing-anchore-policy-hub/" target="_blank" rel="noopener noreferrer">centralized repository of policies</a> that can be downloaded and installed.
+In my earlier post I'd mentioned that creating and editing policies is a pain &#8211; but recently, Anchore has released a <a href="https://anchore.com/blog/introducing-anchore-policy-hub/" target="_blank" rel="noopener noreferrer">centralized repository of policies</a> that can be downloaded and installed.

 If the policy check (or any stage) fails, the pipeline ends and does not trigger subsequent stages.